kaiicheng/MiniTorch/README.md

 * Overview: https://minitorch.github.io/module4.html

-This project is an implemented version of PyTorch at the Machine Learning Engineering Course project [minitorch](https://minitorch.github.io/).
+This project is an re-implemented version of PyTorch at the Machine Learning Engineering Course project [minitorch](https://minitorch.github.io/).

 Instructed by Professor Sasha Rush at Cornell Tech.